LAUSD Under One Sky Art and Writing Exhibition

 Includes teaching guide with lesson plans, student worksheets & student magazines, classroom video, and more!

 Thank you to all the participants in last year’s "Furry Tales" LAUSD-IFAW-Adopt the Arts program.
 We received several hundred wonderful entries from students and teachers in 25 LAUSD schools.
-Watch this space for collages of the inspiring works of art coming soon!
+Please click on any of the pictures below to enjoy collages of the inspiring works of art!

 New for LAUSD K-8 classrooms!